Lawn bowls at the 2022 Commonwealth Games – Women's pairs B6–8

 Lawn bowls women's pairs B6–8 at the 2022 Commonwealth Games was held at the Victoria Park from July 29 to August 3.
 A total of 12 athletes from 6 associations participated in the event.
+Rosemary Lenton and Pauline Wilson of Scotland won the gold medal, defeating Cheryl Lindfield and Serena Bonnell from Australia in the final.
+South Africa's Victoria van der Merwe and Desiree Levin won the bronze medal.

 Sectional play

 The top four advance to the knockout stage.